Configure the user#

 1. The Add User dialog#

 The Add User dialog lets you configure the User options.
-You can open this dialog in two ways, using Hierarchy or the dropdown menu.
+You can open this dialog in two ways, from the Hierarchy panel or from the dropdown menu.

 - Using the Project Menu: At the top of the XRTwin interface, find the dropdown menus.
-Click on "Project" menu and then select "Add user" to open the Add User settings.
+Click on "Project" menu and then select "Add user" to open the Add User settings dialog.

 Click on the different silhouette's parts to configure the User according to your needs and available hardware.
 Alternatively you can click little Next/Previous arrows.